Jake Warmerdam C++ Style Guide

 vector<int> v = {1, 2}; // Good -- v starts initialized.

-Variables needed for if
+Variables needed for if, while,

-statements should normally be declared
+and for statements should normally be declared

 within those statements, so that such variables are confined